DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 To start writing tests with TypeScript, install TestCafe into your project directory.
 For more information, see [Install TestCafe](../basic-guides/install-testcafe.md#local-installation).

-If your autocompletion-capable text editor (e.g., VS Code, Sublime Text, WebStorm, etc.) does not auto-complete TestCafe keywords, `import` the TestCafe library in one of your tests.
-The following statement will help the text editor locate the TestCafe declaration file:
+If your text editor supports code completion (e.g., VSCode, Sublime Text, WebStorm, etc.) but does not auto-complete TestCafe keywords, it needs to be made aware of the TypeScript declarations that ship with TestCafe.
+Include the following `import` statement in one of your test files:

 ```js
 import { Selector } from 'testcafe';